Vintage Sosaku Kokeshi

 Dimensions: 18-0”h

-Antique "As Is" Condition: Good, displayable condition showing visible aging and yellow variegation in density throughout the piece caused by oxidation from the exposure to the type and quality of light.
+Antique Condition: Excellent to Very Good, displayable condition showing visible aging and yellow variegation in density throughout the piece caused by oxidation from the exposure to the type and quality of light.
 Kokeshi artists rarely use yellow enamels on large surfaces because they are significantly more difficult to work with than any other color.
-The color spread unevenly, overly transparent showing layering and fading with time.
 We were told by a Kokeshi conservator that, “the goal is always to leave the inherent value of an antique untouched for refinishing Folk Art can diminish the value” and leave it with its historical imperfections.
 Based upon those recommendations and to preserve the piece, and not inadvertently destroy its value we have kept the doll in the condition when purchased which represents this tumultuous period not only in Japan but around the world.

 Origin: